PHorg Logo

 The three rooms, the Palm Court, the Rose Room, and the Concert Room, can be thrown into one immense dining room, with a seating capacity of close to two thousand persons.
 Here the city's important functions are invariably staged.

-So popular has the Palace become as a business and social rendezvous, that an average of 2,500 luncheons are served daily.
+So popular has The Palace Hotel become as a business and social rendezvous, that an average of 2,500 luncheons are served daily.

 THE BALL ROOM